Home » Blog » Music Teachers Tips » Developing Advocacy » 8 Actionable Steps to Build Music Advocacy in the Elementary Grades

 Coordinate with Middle School and High School Music Teachers

 I’m aware that some of you may be K-12 vocal and instrumental music teachers.
 There may not be another music teacher in your district with which to coordinate.
 If you do have other elementary or secondary music teachers, they can be a support system for your program.
-You can and should be an advocate for each other.
+You can and should be advocates for each other.

 Pay it Forward

 Thanks to today’s technological tools, you do not work in isolation.
 We’re here to help guide you.
 Join this online community.
-When you do, you will be subscribed to our elementary music newsletter with helpful ideas and tips.
+When you do, you will be subscribed to my elementary music newsletter with helpful ideas and tips.
 And, you will get periodic FREE resources designed for the elementary music classroom.

 Conclusion